 We recommend that beginners get 15-20 minutes of practice 5 times a week.
 This may increase over time as you progress to higher levels.
 The other option, especially for the younger student, is a designated number of times for each practiced item (this will take 10-15 minutes each practice day).
 We understand that some students will be learning how to practice and will also be working on their musical attention span so practice times will vary by individual.

-Every student's goals are different and time to practice can also be different.
+Every student's goals are different and available time to practice can also be different.
 Your teacher can adjust the amount of information taught each week to reflect the amount of time you have to devote to practice.
-For example, if you can only practice 3 days a week for 15 minutes each day, please let your teacher know this so that you arrive at each lesson feeling prepared.
+For example, if you can only practice 3 days a week for 15 minutes each day, please let your teacher know she s/he can lesson plan accordingly.
+Thus ensuring that the student arrives each lesson feeling prepared.

 Do I need an instrument to take lessons?

-Yes, the students will need an instrument at home for regular practice and to prepare for the next lesson.
+Yes, each student needs an instrument at home for regular daily practice to prepare for the next lesson.
 We have guitar and keyboard rentals available for new beginners.